devareus/Eclectic-Token-Sniper/README.md

   - TransactionRevertTimeSeconds: Maximum time for a transaction to be confirmed before it's automatically cancelled
   - MonitorPricesEverySeconds: When 0, it disables the monitoring of the prices of the tokens the sniper has bought.
 If set to a number, the sniper will check the prices regularly at the set interval (in seconds)
   - WatchTokensInterval: Indicates the interval, in seconds, at which the tokens in the watched list will be checked for sniping.
 Each time the interval elapses a new token from the list will be checked, starting again for the beginning once the list is exhausted

+### Simulation mode

+  - SimulationMode: If enabled, the bot will run in simulation mode, without submitting any real transactions.
+This can be useful to see if your sources or settings can make consistent profits, without having to risk your real money while you adjust them.
+Mind that some things, like how other transactions in the current block will impact prices, can't be simulated so the simulated results could differ significantly from what would have happened in reality.
+Simulations will be more accurate on blockchains where the HoneypotCheck contract is deployed
+  - SimulationModeWalletBalance: Initial simulated balance the the first time you run the bot in simulation mode or after deleting the *simulation-balance.json* file

+  **You don't need the whole SimulationModeWalletBalance amount in your real wallet, but even though it won't be spent, you need at least enough for the AmountToSnipe + gas.
+Otherwise all they buy simulations will fail.**

+  - SimulationModeBuyDelay: Simulated time for your buy transactions to be processed.
+The token price used for your simulated transaction will depend on this.
+It's recommended to set it to the block time of the chain or around that
+  - SimulationModeApproveDelay: Same as the above, but for approve transactions
+  - SimulationModeSellDelay: Similarly, for sell transactions.
+Will determine what token price will be used to simulate your sells

 ### Snipers
   - WatchedTokensSniper: Enables or disables the watch list.
 See [Watch List](#watch-list) section below